rakehsaleem/rakehsaleem.github.io/content/authors/admin/_index.md

     date_start: 2018-01-01
     date_end: 2018-05-31
     summary: |
-      Worked on the development of wireless sensor system for fault identification and localization.
+      Designed and prototyped a complete end-to-end IoT solution for power transmission lines, integrating custom non-contact hardware with a cloud-based dashboard for real-time fault identification and data analysis.

 # Skills
 # Add your own SVG icons to `assets/media/icons/`